kailermai/CVWO-Winter-Assignemnt-AY2425/README.md

 cp .env.example .env
 ```
 7. Edit the .env according to the instructions in the template
+  - Schema will be created according to DB_NAME specified
-8. Start the backend server
+9. Start the backend server
 ```bash
 go run main.go
 ```